 In year 7 and beyond, fees are paid by external funding, departmental funding, or the student.
 Ph.D. programs differ in whether they provide fees support, so check with the DGS.

-The Graduate School covers the full premiums for all Ph.D. students in their first six years of study, as long as they are on the Duke student medical insurance plan.
+The Graduate School covers the full premiums for medical and dental insurance for all Ph.D. students in their first six years of study, as long as they are on the Duke student medical insurance plan and student dental plan (learn more about the plans).
 Students are responsible for any dependent coverage premiums.

 In year 7 and beyond, students are responsible for paying the premiums.
-The premiums could also be covered by external fellowships or departmental funding, if available.
+The premiums could also be covered by external fellowships or departmental funding, if available (the premiums of Ph.D. students serving as research assistants are covered no matter what year they are in).

 Expectation for Students